lasanib-99/YouTube_Channel_Analytics/README.md

   - `Gross tertiary education enrollment (%)` replaced with “55.8” - mean

 ## Objectives of the Study
+### Targeting both YouTube content creators and the Managerial level

 - Gain valuable insights into the success factors of top YouTube channels and understand what sets them apart from the rest.
 - Discover the most popular categories and upload frequencies that resonate with audiences.